Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Conclusion

 \section{Conclusion}

-This article contributes a technique for the efficient computation of alignments in the field of conformance checking.
+This article contributes a technique for the efficient computation of alignments with approximate cost in the field of conformance checking.
 The technique revolves around two key optimizations.
 First, we show how to use a specific type of repeat pattern, namely tandem repeats, to reduce an event log by collapsing repetitive behavior.
 We compute alignments on this reduced log and later extend these alignments to work on the original event log.
 We prove that these two operations (reduction and later expansion) lead to proper alignments in the original log, in the context of concurrency-free process models.
 While this first optimization helps us reduce the computation time of each alignment in the presence of repeated behavior in the log, as a second optimization, we use a binary search to identify reduced traces that map to the same unique trace in the original log.
 This allows us to reduce the overall number of alignments to be computed, hence further improving the computation time.
+Finally, we prove that the worst case over-approximation for an alignment computed by the proposed technique is less than the cost of two repetitions of each reduced tandem repeat.
+However, the evaluation shows that cost over-approximations rarely occurred and were much lower than its worst case cost.

 The proposed technique is applicable to concurrency-free process models.
 However, we show how the technique can be integrated in a decomposition framework to also work in the context of models that exhibit concurrency.
 In this article, we propose the use of the S-Component decomposition \cite{s-comps} since it naturally outputs concurrency free process models.
 However, the technique is not specifically tight to this particular decomposition approach, i.e.\ other decomposition approaches may be used so long as they produce concurrency-free process models.